lmmaganto/Mathworks_battery/README.md

 # **Modeling and Optimizing a Battery Charging Profile**

-This is the work of _Marc Ajay Rajesh, Karthik Chennimalai Ganesh, Louise Marie Maganto, Atanacia Sanchez_ in applying our knowledge of electric circuits, energy transfers, and calculus to model charging behavior and evaulate efficiency in a Lithium Ion battery charging profile.
+This is the work of _Marc Ajay Rajesh, Karthik Chennimalai Ganesh, Louise Marie Maganto, Atanacia Sanchez_ in applying our knowledge of electric circuits, energy transfers, and calculus to model charging behavior and evaluate efficiency in a Lithium Ion battery charging profile.
 Our dataset comes from [dataset](Dataset/Lithium_Ion_Battery.pdf)